Literature / The Callista Trilogy

 - Killed Off for Real: Crix Madine.
 The first film character with a speaking role to die, too.
 Also a Shaggy Dog Story since he went on that mission to destroy the Darksaber, but as events transpired, he might as well not have bothered.
 Dorsk 81 also bites the big one, dying after pooling together all the Jedi's powers to repel Pellaeon's fleet when it began its attack on Yavin 4.

-- Lampshade Hanging: In Darksaber, upon learning of the titular menace, Han quips "Not another superweapon!"
+- Lampshade Hanging: In Darksaber, upon learning of the eponymous menace, Han quips "Not another superweapon!"

 - Lava Pit: One of the various ways Palpatine executed Lemelisk.
 Played with in that it was in fact molten copper, and when Lemelisk asked "why molten copper?" a month later, Palpatine simply responded "It's what the smelter used that day."